jarrodmillman/rcsds/standard/git-intro.rst

 Stage II: Local user, branching
 ===============================

-What is a branch?
-Simply a *label for the 'current' commit in a sequence of ongoing commits*:
+Before understanding what a Git **branch** is, we need to revist the idea of a **head**.
+As discussed Git labels every commit with cryptographic signature called a hash.
+These hashs can be considered to uniquely identify every commit and are used to verify that the contents of the commit and history of the commit are correct.
+While this is extremely important, it is unlikely that you will remember these hashes.
+This is where heads come into play.
+A head is an easy to remember label (e.g., ``HEAD``, ``master``, ``feature1``) that references a commit.

 .. figure:: ../figs/masterbranch.png
    :width: 90%
    :alt: Credit: ProGit book, by Scott Chacon, CC License.

+   By default every repository has a head called ``master``.
+In this figure ``master`` refers to the commit whose has begins ``f30ab``.
+This allows you to refer to the commit by the easy to remember name ``master`` rather than ``f30ab``.

    Credit: ProGit book, by Scott Chacon, CC License.

-There can be multiple branches alive at any point in time; the working directory is the state of a special pointer called HEAD.
-In this example there are two branches, *master* and *testing*, and *testing* is the currently active branch since it's what HEAD points to:
+A repository can contain any number of heads.
+At any point in time, your current working directory will correspond to a specific commmit.
+By convention, we refer to this commit with the name ``HEAD`` (note the use of all capital letters to distinguish this from the generic notion of head).

+In Git, the notions of branch and head are essentially identical.
+Each branch is associated with exactly one head and each head corresponds to one branch.
+However, we use the term head to refer exclusively to a label on exactly one commit; while the term branch may also sometimes be used to refer not only to the commit labeled by the head but that commit and all the commits that proceed it in the repository.

 .. figure:: ../figs/HEAD_testing.png
    :width: 50%
    :alt: Credit: ProGit book, by Scott Chacon, CC License.

+   In this example there are two heads or branches, *master* and *testing*, and *testing* is the currently active branch since it's what *HEAD* points to.

    Credit: ProGit book, by Scott Chacon, CC License.